junior-devleague/flashtyper/README.md

   "hello".charCodeAt(1);
   // This will print out the character code of "e", the character at index 1.
   ```
     * This sounds like a lot so let's break it down.
 We want to 1).
-Access the value of the description property from our currentCard variable (Remember currentCard is storing an object!).
+Access the description from our currentCard (Remember currentCard is an object!).
 2).
-Get the character code at index 0 of the description string using the above String method.
+Get the character code at index 0 (use the counter) of the description string using the above String method.
   * Create a variable called currentKeyCode and store the String representing the currentChar character code that we obtained.
 To do that, we can use the ```String.fromCharCode(character)``` method as follows:
     ``` JavaScript
     String.fromCharCode(2333);
     // This will return a string that the character code 2333 represents.
 Change the 2333 to the character we are interested in changing to a String.
     ```
   * Create a variable called currentInput and store the String representing the character code of the keyCode of the key the user is pressing on the keyboard. *Hint: You know how to generate a String of a specific character code.
-The character code we are interested in now is that of the current key being pressed.
+Use the same pattern as the one you just used in the previous step but now the character code we are interested in is that of the current key being pressed.
 We can access this using event.keyCode!*

   * Let's check if the currentInput (what is being pressed) is equal to the upper case version of the currentKeyCode (the letter that the user is "on" now).
 Why uppercase?
 The keydown event uses the uppercase letter's code whether the user types in lowercase or uppercase.
     * Create an if statement that checks if ```currentInput``` is equal to the uppercase version of ```currentKeyCode```.